By Gulnaz Khan Medically Reviewed by on December 07, 2020

 - PRK may be an alternative option for people who are not good candidates for LASIK, including patients with thin corneas.

 - Athletes may be better candidates for PRK rather than LASIK.
-During LASIK, a flap is cut into the cornea and can be dislocated by strenuous activity during recovery.
+During LASIK, a flap is made in the cornea and can become dislocated by contact or injury.

 Disadvantages of PRK

 - Any surgery comes with risks.
 Complications of PRK may include scarring, infection, cloudiness of the cornea, and a “halo effect” around lights.